droidsolutions/job-service/README.md

 The `JobBase` class is a concrete implementation of the `IJobBase` interface which has annotations that may be useful when using it as an entity for [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).

 The `Job<TParams, TResult>` class is an extension that implementats the `IJob<TParams, TResult>` interface.
-The paramaters and results are currently directly mapped to `jsonb` column for [PostgreSQL](https://www.postgresql.org/docs/current/datatype-json.html).
+The parameters and results are currently directly mapped to `jsonb` column for [PostgreSQL](https://www.postgresql.org/docs/current/datatype-json.html).

 Internally the properties for parameter and result are mapped to fields in the database to allow interoperatibility with NodeJS or other projects.
-This means there are `ParametersSerialized` and `ResultSerialized` properties that contain the JSON string and are mapped to the database where the `Paramters` and `Result` properties contain the actual deserialized values for you to use.
+This means there are `ParametersSerialized` and `ResultSerialized` properties that contain the JSON string and are mapped to the database where the `Parameters` and `Result` properties contain the actual deserialized values for you to use.

 When implementing your own `IJobRepository<TParams, TResult>` you are responsible for serializing and deserializing the values yourself.